Credit Risk Abatement Facility,

 The current financing of renewable energy and energy efficiency projects is hampered by several factors: a perceived lack of demand from SMEs; limited understanding of the technology and potential cost savings that can be achieved through such interventions (from financiers and SME business owners alike); a relatively under-developed local market, including energy service companies; lack of collateral and/or cash flow resources from SMEs; and a limited risk appetite among financers to extend credit for such interventions to SMEs.

-Phase One of the project was undertaken by the consultants CAMCO and centred round an initial feasibility and design study, which focused on five Caribbean countries: Jamaica, Belize, Suriname, Barbados and Saint Lucia.
+Phase One of the project was undertaken by the consultants Camco Clean Energy and provided an initial feasibility and design study, which focused on five Caribbean countries: Jamaica, Belize, Suriname, Barbados and Saint Lucia.
 The consultancy reviewed the region’s low-carbon energy marketplace and looked at what forms of intervention would work to encourage the uptake of renewable energy and energy efficiency in the SME sector.

 The key outcome from Phase 1, which was conducted between February and July 2018, was a proposed design for the CRAF made up of three main components: